About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

 After the successful all-night search in Sedona, there was another call-out just a couple of days later, this one for the rescue of three stranded hikers in Sycamore Canyon, at least one of whom was suffering from a heat-related illness.
-Eight SAR volunteers responded to the area, while a DPS helicopter was en route.
-The helicopter located the subjects and lowered food, water, and a handheld radio to the young men, the latter so Search and Rescue could keep in contact with them.
-They didn't have enough of a cell phone signal in the canyon to make a voice call, but one of them had apparently been able to send a text message to a family member, who had then contacted 9-1-1.
+Eight SAR volunteers responded to the area, while a DPS helicopter was on its way.
+The helicopter crew located the subjects and lowered food, water, and a handheld radio to the young men, the latter so SAR could keep in contact with them.
+They didn't have enough of a cellphone signal in the canyon to make a voice call, but one of them had apparently been able to send a text message to a family member, who had then contacted 9-1-1.

 I was not able to respond to the mission that night, but I talked to a team member who was there and was told the hikers had run out of food and water and eventually light.
 With the one hiker being ill and without provisions, they'd been unable to keep moving.
-After being rehydrated and re-fueled by the DPS crew and later, when Search & Rescue reached them on foot, given more food and water and warm clothes, they were able to be slowly hiked out.
+After being hydrated and re-fueled by the DPS crew and later, when search and rescue reached them on foot, given more food and water and warm clothes, they were able to slowly hiked out with our team.

-Then, yesterday, the start of the Memorial Day weekend, there were two calls -- one a search for a dementia patient and another for a technical rescue near Supai at Mooney Falls, which is down in the Grand Canyon but on Indian Reservation land, not in the National Park.
-I was on a recreational hike at the time, quite a distance from my vehicle and then a long drive from Flagstaff, so, again, I was unable to respond.
+Then, yesterday, the start of the Memorial Day weekend, there were two calls, one a search for a dementia patient and another for a technical rescue near Supai at Mooney Falls, which is down in the Grand Canyon on reservation land, not in the National Park.
+I was on a recreational hike at the time, quite a distance from my vehicle and then a long drive from Flagstaff, so again, I was unable to respond.